Ford Focus (first generation): RS

 The Focus RS Mk1 was produced from October 2, 2002, to November 11, 2003, and was Ford's return to the RS (Rallye Sport) badge after the demise of the tweaked Escorts, particularly the fabled Ford Escort RS Cosworth.
 Production was limited to 4501 units only.
 The car was largely built on its own assembly line in Ford's Saarlouis plant, with some additional specialist off-line assembly performed by the ACÜ group at Überhern.
 The RS was offered all over Europe, but 2147 were sold in the United Kingdom, by far its largest market.
 The Mark 1 Focus RS was a limited production run available in 21 European countries.
 Prior to the launch of the production car, there were 12 development prototypes, which were then followed by 26 pre-production vehicles.

-Using a turbocharged version of the 2.0-litre Ford Zeta engine, the Focus RS rated at 212 hp.
+Using a turbocharged version of the 2.0-liter Ford Zeta engine, the Focus RS rated at 212 hp.

 It would generate a steady 0.98G in lateral acceleration due to racing parts such as Sachs dampers, lightweight O.Z Alloy Wheels and a Quaife ATB Differential.
 It would also allow 1.0G of braking force due to the standard Brembo braking system 324 mm (Front) 280 mm (Rear).

 The development of the Focus RS was undertaken by a mixed team of mainstream Ford engineers (not SVE nor the TeamRS group which replaced it later on) and Tickford Engineering in Milton Keynes, United Kingdom.
 Originally it was to be released as the Racing Focus, however after the poor selling Racing Puma, Ford (driven by Martin Leach) decided to revive the RS badge.